metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_vault_auth_v1beta1_manifest.md

 <a id="nestedatt--spec--gcp"></a>
 ### Nested Schema for `spec.gcp`

-Required:

-- `role` (String) Vault role to use for authenticating
-- `workload_identity_service_account` (String) WorkloadIdentityServiceAccount is the name of a Kubernetes serviceaccount (in the same Kubernetes namespace as the Vault*Secret referencingthis resource) which has been configured for workload identity in GKE.Should be annotated with 'iam.gke.io/gcp-service-account'.

 Optional:

 - `cluster_name` (String) GKE cluster name.
 Defaults to the cluster-name returned from the operatorpod's local metadata server.
 - `project_id` (String) GCP project ID.
 Defaults to the project-id returned from the operatorpod's local metadata server.
 - `region` (String) GCP Region of the GKE cluster's identity provider.
 Defaults to the regionreturned from the operator pod's local metadata server.
+- `role` (String) Vault role to use for authenticating
+- `workload_identity_service_account` (String) WorkloadIdentityServiceAccount is the name of a Kubernetes serviceaccount (in the same Kubernetes namespace as the Vault*Secret referencingthis resource) which has been configured for workload identity in GKE.Should be annotated with 'iam.gke.io/gcp-service-account'.

 <a id="nestedatt--spec--jwt"></a>
 ### Nested Schema for `spec.jwt`

-Required:

-- `role` (String) Role to use for authenticating to Vault.

 Optional:

 - `audiences` (List of String) TokenAudiences to include in the ServiceAccount token.
+- `role` (String) Role to use for authenticating to Vault.
 - `secret_ref` (String) SecretRef is the name of a Kubernetes secret in the consumer's (VDS/VSS/PKI) namespace whichprovides the JWT token to authenticate to Vault's JWT authentication backend.
 The secret musthave a key named 'jwt' which holds the JWT token.
 - `service_account` (String) ServiceAccount to use when creating a ServiceAccount token to authenticate to Vault'sJWT authentication backend.
 - `token_expiration_seconds` (Number) TokenExpirationSeconds to set the ServiceAccount token.